-Adrienne says: “You’re going to move on when you recognised the role you played, not the role your child’s mother played.”
+Adrienne says: “You’re going to [be able to] move on when you recognised the role you played, not the role your child’s mother played.”
 Therefore, bad-mouthing your child’s mother, and not admitting that you played a role in the separation, is only going to work against you in the long run.

 Another thing that can prove useful is talking to other fathers in similar situations.
-Jacques says: “Online discussion boards helped as I was able to relate to other fathers' experiences which helped.”
+Jacques says: “Online discussion boards helped as I was able to relate to other fathers' experiences.”

 Talking to other Dads who have been through the pain of being separated from their child can give you informed guidance about your circumstances.
 On discussion forums you can find fathers who can suggest constructive ways to tackle the situation, as they have been there already.
 Separated father, Sam Wise*, said: "Only people with this experience can talk to other people about it.
 Even family and friends get fed up, or don’t understand the way this thing can take over your life."

 Remember to be realistic in your expectations of what those close to you can give you.

 Family Lives would encourage you to get in touch with us if you need to talk things through first and get some much needed advice.
 You can talk to one of our Family Support Workers through Live Chat, or email us or call our confidential helpline on 0808 800 2222.
 Please do not feel isolated with this as we are here for you.

 www.fatherhoodinstitute.org – The UK’s fatherhood think-tank